-representation of the strength and fill up all vacant posts in a time bound manner, preferably over next six months to one year.
+ormulate an action plan to identify cadre strength and fill up all vacant posts in a time bound manner, preferably over next six months to one year.

 NHSRC will provide the technical support to the states and if required, NHSRC can rope in support of NITI Aayog, representatives of Centres of Excellence, Public Health Institutions, and Public Health Experts.